tim-hardcastle/Pipefish/docs/the-type-system-in-theory.md

 These are not types that a value can actually have.
 Rather they are a filter on what can be stored in a variable, or the field of a struct, or passed to a function.

-Pipefish suppplies you with a few built-in abstract types: `single`, which includes evrything but the `null` type ad the `tuple` type; `struct`, which includes all structs; and a "nullable twin" of each type, containing that type and null: `int?`, `string?`, etc. User-defined types and other abstrct types also have nullable twins: `Dragon?`, `struct?`, etc.
+Pipefish suppplies you with a few built-in abstract types: `any`, which includes evrything but the `null` type ad the `tuple` type; `struct`, which includes all structs; and a "nullable twin" of each type, containing that type and null: `int?`, `string?`, etc. User-defined types and other abstrct types also have nullable twins: `Dragon?`, `struct?`, etc.

 Abstract types can be user-defined.
 In this example we define an abstract type `Monster` which contains the concrete types `Orc`, `Troll`, and `Dragon`, and which does not contain the type `Person`; and we write two functions which dispatch on whether something is a `Monster` or a `Person`.